OzAmram/OzAmram.github.io/_pages/about.md

 the universe are and how they interact.

-My research focus is on model independent searches for new physics using machine learning methods as well as precision electroweak measurements.
+My research focus is on model independent searches for new physics and fast simulations of complex calorimeters using machine learning methods.
+During my Phd I also worked on precision electroweak measurements.
 I have also worked various aspects of the CMS pixel detector, including the modeling of its radiation damage, novel reconstruction algorithms, and studies of designs for its phase-2 upgrade.